 Revere Action: On October 16, 2014, the City of Revere, the host community to the unsuccessful bidder for the same license, and the International Brotherhood of Electrical Workers, Local 103, ("IBEW"), filed a complaint against the MGC and each of the five gaming commissioners in Suffolk Superior Court in Boston, Massachusetts (the "Revere Action").
 The complaint challenges the MGC's decision and alleges that the MGC failed to follow statutory requirements outlined in the Gaming Act.
 The complaint (1) seeks to appeal the administrative decision, (2) asserts that certiorari provides a remedy to correct errors in proceedings by an agency such as the MGC, (3) challenges the constitutionality of that section of the gaming law which bars judicial review of the MGC's decision to deny an applicant a gaming license, and (4) alleges violations of the open meeting law requirements.
 The court allowed Mohegan Sun ("Mohegan"), the other applicant for the Greater Boston (Region A) gaming license, to intervene in the Revere Action, and on February 23, 2015, Mohegan filed its complaint.
 The Mohegan complaint challenges the license award to Wynn MA, seeks judicial review of the MGC's decision, and seeks to vacate the MGC's license award to Wynn MA.
 On July 1, 2015, the MGC filed motions to dismiss Mohegan's and the City of Revere's complaints.
 Oral argument on these motions was heard on September 22, 2015.
-On December 3, 2015, the court granted the motion to dismiss three of the four counts asserted by Mohegan but denied the motion as to Mohegan's certiforari claim.
-The City of Revere and IBEW sought immediate appellate review of the dismissal of their claims and the MGC requested immediate appellate review of the court's denial of the MGC's motion to dismiss Mohegan's certiforari claim.
+On December 3, 2015, the court granted the motion to dismiss the claims asserted in the Revere Action.
+Also on December 3, 2015, the court granted the motion to dismiss three of the four counts asserted by Mohegan but denied the motion as to Mohegan's certiorari claim.
+The City of Revere and IBEW sought immediate appellate review of the dismissal of their claims and the MGC requested immediate appellate review of the court's denial of the MGC's motion to dismiss Mohegan's certiorari claim.
 All three petitions for interlocutory review were denied.
 On April 22, 2016, the MGC filed an appeal to the Massachusetts Supreme Judicial Court ("SJC").
 On May 11, 2016, the SJC granted the application.
 The SJC has also granted, as of September 20, 2016, the City of Revere and IBEW's application for direct appellate review.
 The parties in both matters filed written briefs and oral arguments were heard by the SJC on December 5, 2016.
 A decision by the SJC is expected by April 2017.